rifqialfaizi/WhatToDo/README.md

 Feature:
 - Date
-- Add, edit and delete list
+- Add, edit and delete Task
 - Move priority
 - turn into green color when its done